kjh4845/OTT_Server/README.md

 - **Media catalogue** – automatic discovery of `.mp4` files, metadata stored in SQLite, and JSON APIs for listing and streaming.
 - **Watch history** – progress tracking with resumable playback, persisted per-user in SQLite.
 - **FFmpeg thumbnails** – on-demand capture of poster frames cached to disk.
-- **Front-end** – simple UI for login, library browsing, and playback with resume prompts.
+- **Front-end** – simple UI for login, library browsing, and playback with resume prompts; video cards are fully clickable for faster navigation.
 - **Container support** – multi-stage Dockerfile and `docker-compose.yml` for turnkey deployment.

 ## Project layout